adamghill/fediview/content/faq.md

 The [code for this website is open-source](https://github.com/adamghill/fediview) and you can inspect it to make sure I am not doing anything shady.
 I include the currently deployed version of the site in the footer.

-You can also run this website for your personal use or use the [original offline-only script](https://github.com/hodgesmr/mastodon_digest), although I will continue to make additional enhancements to the original script.
+You can also run this website for your personal use or use the [original offline-only script](https://github.com/hodgesmr/mastodon_digest), although I am planning on adding some enhancements to the original script.

 ## Where can I ask for a feature, report a bug, or send accolades?